pcarrenom/ECE4078_Practicals/Week03/README.md

 ## Submission

-- You should submit a copy of this week's notebook (with your solutions) Monday 11:55pm at the latest.
+- You should submit a copy of this week's notebook (with your solutions) **on Monday Agust 25th at 11:55pm at the latest**.
 Submissions will be done through Moodle.
 - Your submision must follow this naming convention: [Student_ID]_Practical03.ipynb
+- **Please verify that your notebooks have the variables that have been specified as necessary for the automatic grading**
+- Remove all .gif animations from your submission.

 ## Marking:
 - All programming exercises will be graded automatically.
 Please make sure to not change or delete the variables that have been marked as needed for grading (details are provided in each notebook).